 - an ache in your balls

 If you notice any of these, see your doctor.
 If caught early, testicular cancer can usually be treated successfully.

 What is premature ejaculation?

 This is when a boy or man ejaculates (comes) too quickly during sex.
-This is fairly common, especially among younger men, and can be due to nerves or over-excitement.
+It is fairly common, especially among younger men, and can be due to nerves or over-excitement.
 Some people don’t worry about it, and some find that using a condom can help to delay ejaculation.
-Find out more about premature ejaculation.
+Read more about premature ejaculation.

-If it bothers you, see your local doctor, nurse, or visit a sexual health or genitourinary medicine (GUM) clinic, young people’s clinic or community contraceptive clinic.
+If it bothers you, see your local doctor or nurse, or visit a sexual health or GUM clinic, young people’s clinic or community contraceptive clinic.
 These places will give you free and confidential advice whatever your age, even if you're under 16.
 Find a GP or sexual health clinic near you.

 Can you pee while having sex?

 No. During sex, a valve shuts the outlet tube from your bladder, so that only sperm can pass through the tube (urethra), which you use to pee.

 Why is it harder to ejaculate when you have sex a second time soon after the first?

 If you have sex a second time straight after the first, it can take longer for you to reach orgasm (come).
 This is normal.
 If you're worried, take a longer break after sex before you start again.
 Whether it's the first, second or tenth time you've had sex that day, always use a new condom to protect against pregnancy and STIs.